Comparing Frec to other direct indexing providers

 Like other incumbent offerings, Schwab’s direct indexing is mediated through an advisor.
 You must set up a consultation to access the capability instead of being able to open an account online.

 Frec’s platform is designed for the self-directed investor.
-You can sign up in minutes, connect external accounts to transfer in securities and start customizing your direct indexing portfolio immediately.
+You can sign up in minutes, connect external accounts to transfer securities, and start customizing your direct indexing portfolio immediately.

 When Schwab might make sense